-Communication between teachers and families occurs during daily hellos and goodbyes, as well as in more formal activities such as family meetings.
+Communication between caregivers and families occurs during daily hellos and goodbyes, as well as in more formal activities such as PUBLICa planned home visit or family meetings.
 All of these opportunities require you to be aware of many of the family’s characteristics, including tone, choice of words, and nonverbal communication, such as facial expressions and body language.
-When you are aware of these characteristics, you can better communicate in ways that are most supportive and respectful of families.
-Families will be eager to know how their child is doing, and you can support comfortable communication by offering encouraging responses and asking for clarification if something is not understood.
+When you are aware of these characteristics, you can better communicate in ways that are most supportive and respectful of families while keeping in mind this may be the family’s first experience with an early care and learning program.
+Families will be eager to know how their infant or toddler is doing, and you can support comfortable communication by offering encouraging responses and asking for clarification if something is not understood.

 Importance of Communicating with Families

 Communication is the basis for any strong relationship and it is especially important with respect to family engagement in early childhood education programs (Baker & Manfredi-Petitt, 2004).
 Communicating with families is about listening, sharing information and working toward common understanding.